Duke in the Gardens

 To discuss opportunities for your course or research, contact Kati Henderson at 919-886-3816 or firstname.lastname@example.org.

 Teaching in Duke Gardens

 Duke Gardens offers an exceptional collection of plants as well as a multitude of other course connections.
 Enjoy the physical and mental health benefits of being outdoors, along with the spark of learning in a new setting to complement your curriculum.
 The Gardens provides genuine connections and opportunities to teach any course content across all disciplines.
 Gardens' education staff is available to work with faculty to develop programs that fit curriculum needs, whatever they may be.

 Research in Duke Gardens

 As a living collection and public institution, Duke Gardens provides a site for many kinds of research.
 Gardens’ staff welcome the opportunity to discuss your research and determine how it could be undertaken here.

 Duke Gardens can be used as an outdoor learning space for any discipline.
 However, due to the fact that we are a public botanic garden, there are some parameters on how you can use the space.

 - The garden is always open to the public.
 Certain spaces can’t be reserved to the exclusion of public visitors.
 Some spaces can be reserved for registered programs.

 - Programs facilitated by Duke Gardens' staff are limited to 20 students.
 Exceptions may be possible; please inquire for larger groups.

-For ideas about how to match these requirements with your course needs, please contact us.
+For ideas about how to match these requirements with your course or research needs, please contact us.
 We’d love to discuss ideas with you.